chainflip-io/chainflip-backend/state-chain/pallets/cf-broadcast/README.md

 in a transaction broadcast:

 1. The transaction needs to be encoded and signed by a validator.
-2. The signed tranaction needs to be sent to the external chain, where we hope it will be mined asap.
+2. The signed tranaction needs to be transmitted to the external chain, where we hope it will be mined asap.

 See the swimlanes diagram for more detail.